top of page

 New Zealand’s AI Research Platform Is Taking Shape

 There is a quiet but consequential conversation unfolding in New Zealand right now.
 It is not happening in lecture theatres alone, nor is it confined to boardrooms or government offices.
-It is happening in the space between ambition and caution, between optimism and responsibility, and it centres on a single question: what role should New Zealand play in the global AI race?
+It is happening in the space between ambition and caution, between optimism and responsibility.
+It centers on a single question: what role should New Zealand play in the global AI race?
 This week, that question edged closer to an answer.

-Science, Innovation and Technology Minister Dr Shane Reti confirmed that five advanced AI research concepts have been shortlisted to shape a world-class national AI research platform, backed by the newly established Institute for Advanced Technology.
-With up to $70 million committed over seven years, the initiative is being framed not as a technology experiment, but as a long-term economic and societal investment.
+Science, Innovation and Technology Minister Dr. Shane Reti confirmed that five advanced AI research concepts have been shortlisted.
+These concepts aim to shape a world-class national AI research platform, backed by the newly established Institute for Advanced Technology.
+With up to $70 million committed over seven years, the initiative is framed not as a technology experiment, but as a long-term economic and societal investment.

 A Platform, Not A Pet Project